DavidVorick/CodeCommit/UserSpecification.md

 The consistency workflow can be triggered with the command line flag '--consistency-check' or '--consistency' or '--cc'.

+The programmatic slug that refers to this workflow is 'consistency'.

 ## LLMs

 CodeCommit supports multiple LLMs.
 The default LLM should be gemini-2.5-pro, but as an alternative it should also be able to use GPT-5.
 To run a different model, the user should pass a '--model' flag.
 Unrecognized models and unrecognized flags should produce an error.

+### Logging

+Each call to the code-commit tool creates its own folder in the agent-config/logs/ directory that logs all of the activity performed by the agentic workflow.
+The folder for the workflow will be "[date]-[workflow]" using the yyyy-mm-dd-hh-ss date format.
+For example, a logging folder might be named "2025-09-23-19-51-35-committing-code"

+Every LLM call must create at least four log files.
+The first log file is named 'query.txt', and it contains the text query that is being sent to the LLM.
+The second file is named 'query.json', and it contains the full json object that is used to send a request to the LLM.
+That object should include the URL that was used to call the LLM.
+The third file is called 'query-response.txt' and it contains the full text output provided by the LLM.
+The final file is called 'query-response.json' and it contains the full json object sent by the LLM as the response.

+Some workflows make multiple calls to LLMs.
+To accomodate, a two part prefix is added to the names of these 4 files.
+The first part is a counter, which tracks which number call to the LLM this query is.
+The second part is a name, provided by the workflow, which establishes the purpose of this LLM call.
+For example, if the workflow says that the name of the call is "repair", then the name of the file might be "3-repair-query.txt".
+The counter starts at one and increments for every LLM call.

+After making an LLM call, the caller receives the current count as one of the return values, so that they can appropriately name any related logging files that they create associated with that LLM call.

+If there is an error while making the LLM call, the full body of the LLM call must be read, so that the full error can be presented in the query-response.json file.
+If the error is not presented as JSON, then it can be wrapped in a JSON object.

 ### Gemini 2.5 Pro